timebertt/pi-cloud-init/README.md

 7. Now, flash the image including cloud-init data to SD card, using [balena etcher](https://www.balena.io/etcher/), [Raspberry Pi Imager](https://www.raspberrypi.org/software/) or similar.

 8. Finally, SSH into your Pi and verify cloud-init functionality.
-By default, the `pi` user is locked and SSH password authentication is disabled, so make sure to use the custom user with `ssh_authorized_keys` from your `user-data`.
+By default, the `pi` user is locked and SSH password authentication is disabled, so make sure to add a custom user with `ssh_authorized_keys` to your `user-data`.
-    ```
+    ```bash
     ssh your-user@your-pi
     less /var/log/cloud-init-output.log
     ```